Tinker Bell and the Lost Treasure

-Tinker Bell and the Lost Treasure is a 2009 American computer-animated adventure film directed by Klay Hall (in his feature directorial debut) and the second installment in the Disney Fairies franchise.
-Produced by DisneyToon Studios, it was animated by Prana Studios, and revolves around Tinker Bell, a fairy character created by J. M. Barrie in his 1904 play Peter Pan, or The Boy Who Wouldn't Grow Up, and featured in subsequent adaptations, especially in Disney's animated works.
+Tinker Bell and the Lost Treasure is a 2009 American animated fantasy adventure film directed by Klay Hall and the second installment in the Disney Fairies franchise.
+Produced by Disneytoon Studios, it was animated by Prana Studios, and revolves around Tinker Bell, a fairy character created by J. M. Barrie in his 1904 play Peter Pan, or The Boy Who Wouldn't Grow Up, and featured in subsequent adaptations, especially in Disney's animated works.
 It was released on Blu-ray and DVD by Walt Disney Studios Home Entertainment on October 27, 2009.

 The film was followed by more direct-to-video films: Tinker Bell and the Great Fairy Rescue, Secret of the Wings, The Pirate Fairy and Tinker Bell and the Legend of the NeverBeast.

 Plot

 The nature-talent fairies are bringing Autumn to the mainland.
-Meanwhile, in Pixie Hollow, Tinker Bell is working on a new invention to help her friend Terence (who harbors romantic feelings for her) but is summoned to meet Queen Clarion, Fairy Mary, and the Minister of Autumn.
+Meanwhile, in Pixie Hollow, Tinker Bell is working on a new invention to help her friend Terence, but is summoned to meet Queen Clarion, Fairy Mary, and the Minister of Autumn.
 They show her a mystical moonstone and explain that every eight years, during the Autumn revelry, a blue harvest moon appears.
-Its light passes through the moonstone and creates blue-colored pixie dust which rejuvenates the pixie dust tree.
+Its light passes through the moonstone and creates blue-colored pixie dust, which rejuvenates the pixie dust tree.
 Tink is assigned to create a ceremonial scepter to hold the moonstone.

 Tinker Bell asks Terence to be her assistant, but as work on the scepter progresses, she becomes progressively annoyed at his overeager efforts.
 When asked to go find something sharp, Terence brings a compass to her workshop, irritating Tink, not bothering to look inside to see the sharp arrow.
 She bumps the compass, causing it to roll over and crush her newly completed scepter.
-Tink blames and lashes out at Terence and, after he leaves, her furious antics result in the compass accidentally smashing the moonstone as well.
+Tink blames and lashes out loudly at Terence in anger and, after he leaves, her furious antics result in the compass accidentally smashing the moonstone.

-At the theatre, Tinker Bell learns about a magic mirror, which, according to legend, granted two of three wishes before becoming lost.
-After falling out with Terence over her wanting him to give her extra pixie dust, Tink sets out in a balloon, intending to use the mirror’s third and last wish to repair the moonstone.
+At the theater, Tinker Bell learns about a magic mirror, which, according to legend, granted two of three wishes before becoming lost.
+After falling out with Terence over his refusal to give her extra pixie dust, Tink sets out in a balloon, intending to use the mirror’s third and last wish to repair the moonstone.

-While trying to evade a hungry bat, a green firefly named Blaze crash lands into Tinker Bell's balloon, and a reluctant Tink allows him to accompany her.
-As they journey on, Tink thinks she has stumbled upon the stone arch that is said to lead way to the mirror.
+While trying to evade a hungry bat, a green firefly named Blaze crash-lands into Tinker Bell's balloon, and a reluctant Tink allows him to accompany her.
+As they journey on, Tink thinks she has stumbled upon the stone arch that is said to lead the way to the mirror.
 She leaves the balloon to get a closer look and leaves Blaze to watch it.
-However, the balloon’s anchoring gives way and it flies off.
+However, the balloon’s anchoring gives way, and it flies off.
 Tink and Blaze attempt to chase it, but the harsh winds knock them down.